strands-project/strands_apps/watchdog_node/README.md

 ### Actions

-Actions are classes that derive from the base class `watchdog.ActionType`.
+Actions are classes that derive from the base class `watchdog_node.ActionType`.
 Similar to monitors they must provide `name`, `description` and `config_keys` fields at the class level.
 They must also provide a `execute(self)` method that will be called when the watchdog fires.